 Don’t let yourself be confused about these fancy words—they all come from the Greek root “oistros,” which means frenzy.
 The prefixes pro-, di-, and an- mean “before,” “second,” and “not accordingly.”
 Thus designating times when your dog is almost in frenzy, in frenzy (no prefix), once again in frenzy, and not in frenzy.

-Each part has different hormones influencing your dog, and each part has different tasks in order to make the miracle of the birth to happen…or not to happen.
+Each part of the heat cycle generates different hormones that influence your dog, working together to help make the miracle of the birth happen…or not happen.

 - Proestrus, or before being in frenzy, is a preparatory stage which gets your dog ready to be in heat.
 A red discharge from the vulva usually appears at this stage.